Two of Swords Tarot Card Meanings and Combinations

 Two of Swords Tarot Card Meanings

-The theme of continuity found in the two becomes blocked in the Two of Swords.
 The suit of Swords represents the realm of the mind, clarity of thought and discernment, but also the flip side of how we can let the fears of our thoughts sometimes get the better of us.

 If reversed or ill-dignified, can point to duplicity, disloyalty, or can represent making a breakthrough depending upon context.